Horizon’s Compliance with Japan’s Stewardship Code

 As part of Horizon investment strategy, it seeks to build effective relationships with boards and management at the companies in which it invests.
 As part of the research and monitoring process, Horizon may look to intervene by holding meetings with management and/or directors to express Horizon’s concerns or express its views through other channels.
 Should concerns persist, Horizon will consider, on a case by case basis, whether to intervene jointly with other institutions but will only do so where this is considered appropriate and in the best interests of its clients.

-In general, Horizon is unlikely to make public statements, submit resolutions or requisition an EGM.
+In general, Horizon is unlikely to make public statements, or submit requisitions for EGM.
 Horizon typically believes that any escalation is best carried out on a confidential basis.

 Principle 5.
 Institutional investors should have a clear policy on voting and disclosure of voting activity.
 The policy on voting should not be comprised only of a mechanical checklist; it should be designed to contribute to the sustainable growth of investee companies.